Mansiuniyal/password_generator/README.md

 Password Generator

-A web page used to generate automatic and secure passwords,only select the requirements of yours for generating the password
+A web page used to generate automatic and secure passwords,only select the **requirements** of yours for generating the password.

 Requirements -